-A duct system must be installed in accordance with Standards of the National Fire Protection Association, NFPA 90A and 90B.
+A duct system must be installed in accordance with Standards of the National Board of Fire Underwriters for the Installation of Air Conditioning, Warm Air Heating and Ventilating Systems.
+Pamphlets No. 90A and 90B.

 A closed return duct system must be used, with the return duct connected to the furnace.
 NOTE: Ductwork must never be attached to the back of the furnace.
-For installations requiring more than 1600 CFM, use a bottom return or two sided return to help reduce noise and provide smoother airflow for heating.
+For installations requiring more than 1800 CFM, use a bottom return or two sided return.
 Supply and return connections to the furnace may be made with flexible joints to reduce noise transmission.
 To prevent the blower from interfering with combustion air or draft when a central return is used, a connecting duct must be installed between the unit and the utility room wall.
 A room, closet, or alcove must not be used as a return air chamber.